mbaic/mbaic/README.md

 ## 🚀 Featured Repositories

-> Practical building blocks for Business Central developers, teams, and partners.
+> Tools and experiments from my BC and AI development work.

 | Collection | Description | Topics |
 |---|---|---|